ssfsx17/ffpnp/Jobs/JobDetails/Evoker.md

 ### Summons T5

 - Asura: Asura's Boon (40 MP, 10 AP) (multi) - Restores Spirit * Level * 2 HP, then casts Raise on all dead party members.
+- Cactuar: Thousands of Needles (50 MP, 10 AP) (multi) - Roll a d100.
+If the dice show 1 through 79, then do 1000 magical non-elemental damage to all enemies, ignoring Magic Evasion and Magic Defense.
+If the dice show 80 through 100, then do 9,999 magical non-elemental damage instead.
 - Carbuncle: Ruby Light (45 MP, 10 AP) (multi) - Causes Reflect and Shell statuses (12).
 - Lich: Descending Darkness (40 MP, 10 AP) (multi) - Intellect * Level * 3 dark damage.
 - Odin: Zantetsuken (45 MP, 10 AP) (multi) - Speed * Level * 2 physical damage, and attempt to instantly-kill.